2alf/Stegodon/README.md

 # Stegodon
-A C# steganography library with encryption and decryption.
+A C# steganography library with encryption and decryption for the .NET Framework.